ZixuanFeng-NYU/ProMol_Func/README.md

 ### Set up environment
 We provide a ready-to-use overlay environment via Zenodo (https://doi.org/10.5281/zenodo.16825387 ).
-Please note that DeepFRI dependencies are installed in a dedicated environment; users should run conda activate deepfri when performing protein-function prediction.
+Please note that DeepFRI dependencies are installed in a dedicated environment; users should activate deepfri env when performing protein-function prediction.

 Alternatively, users may create their own environments and install all required dependencies (Python 3.7 and associated packages).
 For best practice, we strongly recommend installing DeepFRI in a separate conda environment to avoid conflicts and ensure reproducibility.